Xunnamius/black-flag/README.md

-command.<sup>R3B🡒R1</sup> Otherwise, the helper will parse the given arguments before calling `EffectorProgram::parseAsync`.<sup>3B🡒4A</sup> The effector will re-parse the given arguments, this time with the third `argv` parameter available to `builder`, before calling the current command's `handler` function, throwing an error, or, in this case, outputting version text.
+command.<sup>R3B🡒R1</sup> Otherwise, the helper will parse the given arguments before calling `EffectorProgram::parseAsync`.<sup>3B🡒4A</sup> The effector will re-parse the given arguments, this time with the third `argv` parameter available to `builder`, before throwing an error, outputting help/version text, or in this case, calling the current command's `handler` function.
 The result of calling `EffectorProgram::parseAsync` bubbles up to the root command<sup>R4A🡒R2</sup> where it is then communicated to the user.<sup>R2🡒R1</sup>